-Now download latest BIOS version by the page shown in Method 1.
+- Now download the latest BIOS version by the page shown in Method 1.

-Follow the on-screen instructions.
+- Follow the on-screen instructions.
 Do not turn off your computer or laptop in any case during the updating process.
-In case of laptop, make sure the battery is present in the laptop and the AC adapter is connected with it the whole time.
+In the case of a laptop, make sure the battery is present in the laptop and the AC adapter is connected with it the whole time.